hubtty/hubtty/README.rst

 <https://github.com/hubtty/hubtty/tree/master/examples>`_ or
 the share/hubtty/examples directory after installation.

-Select one of the sample config files, copy it to ~/.config/hubtty/hubtty.yaml and edit as necessary.
-Search for ``CHANGEME`` to find parameters that need to be supplied.
 The sample config files are as follows:

 **minimal-hubtty.yaml**
   Only contains the parameters required for Hubtty to actually run.